nodefony/nodefony/src/nodefony/bundles/documentation-bundle/Resources/public/slides/README.md

 The Nodefony project is inspired by the PHP Symfony framework, a developer can find most of the concepts, configurations and patterns of Symfony framework.

+Note:
+This will only display in the notes window.

 Nodefony is not an exhaustive port of symfony !

 ## Table of content